🧠 Crack Google Interview: Can you spot the longest unique substring?

 Given a string

-that contains no repeating characters.
+s, find the length of the longest substring insthat contains no repeating characters.
 In other words, we want the longest contiguous sequence of characters where each character appears only once.

-For example, consider the string "abcabcbb"
+For example, consider the string "abcabcbb":

 The substrings without repeating characters include

-, etc. The longest of these has length3
+"abc","bca","cab", etc. The longest of these has length3(such as"abc").If the input is

-characters but is not a contiguous substring, so it doesn’t count).
+"pwwkew", the answer is3, with a longest substring being"wke"or"kew"(note that"pwke"is4characters but is not a contiguous substring, so it doesn’t count).

 These examples illustrate the problem: we need to efficiently find the maximum length of a unique-character substring within the given string.